pnp/blog/content/post/produce-dataverse-table-schema-documentation-from-metadata-spreadsheet/index.md

 [Tanguy Touzard](https://twitter.com/TanguyTOUZARD) for the invaluable XrmToolBox and for adding the feature to  [export to a single Excel sheet](https://github.com/MscrmTools/MsCrmTools.MetadataDocumentGenerator/issues/14) to the Metadata Document Generator.

-PNP for hosting this blog platform.
+PnP for hosting this blog platform.